 - 1 tsp black pepper

 - 1/2 cup organic ketchup

 Add the sugar distributed through the bottom of the pan like in the pictures.
-When the sugar begins to bubble and the color is getting brown take pieces of chicken and drop them into the pan.
-Make sure you don't burn the sugar though.
-Do a few pieces at a time and brown well on both sides.
+When the sugar begins to bubble and color is getting a pale to dark brown take chicken pieces and arrange them into the pan.
+Cook them on all sides until they brown a bit for about 2-3 minutes.

-When all pieces are browned return all the chicken pieces to the pot, add ketchup and the marinade.
-Add 1-2 cups of water and stir until blended.
-Bring chicken to a rapid boil, then lower the flame, cover pan partially, and let cook for 1 hour.
-You may have to stir once or twice.
-Serve over brown rice.
+Add ketchup, marinade, 2 cups of water and stir until blended.
+Bring chicken to a rapid boil, then lower the flame, cover pan partially, and let cook for 1 hour stirring in between 2-3 times.

 NOTE: If you have too much liquid at 45 minutes, uncover the pot and turn the heat to a high setting.
 Some of the liquid will cook away.
 I like my gravy on the thicker side so this is what I do around 45 minutes.